Download the Nature Section’s latest Newsletter and Annual Bulletin. Past issues are available from the PSNS Publications page.

 The Nature Section produces an annual Bulletin with longer articles describing past activities, and occasional Newsletters giving members more topical news and updates.

-The former Botanical and Ornithological Sections each produced regular Bulletins, the Botanical Section every year until 2022, and the Ornithological Section from 1963-2012 and thereafter occasional newsletters, recording Section activities and wildlife sightings.
+The former Botanical Section, which was active from 1957 to 2022, produced regular Bulletins, and the Ornithological Section, active from 1963 to 2022, produced regular Bulletins until 2012 and thereafter occasional newsletters, each recording the Section activities and wildlife sightings.
 Bulletins can be downloaded from the PSNS Publications page.
 The Botanical Section Bulletins also have a downloadable Spreadsheet index to excursion venues described in Section Bulletins.

 Read the Ornithologists contributions to the PSNS’ “40 years of change and a Year of Covid” on this web site.